rfdrake/graylog-with-netbox/README.md

 You may need to tweak the grok rules and extractors a bit to fit your environment.

-The results of this is that each message should have a new field called "site" which is the site associated with an IP prefix in netbox.
+The results of this is that each message should have a new field called "site" which is the Site associated with an IP prefix in Netbox.

-You might want to tweak the query for other data if, say, Tenant is more important than the site.
+You might want to tweak the query for other data if, say, Tenant is more important than the Site.

-You could probably enrich the messages with any netbox field, like Location, Tenant, and Site together.
+You could probably enrich the messages with any Netbox field, like Location, Tenant, and Site together.

 # Caching is essential

-Netbox does it's best, but graylog sees around 500 messages/sec.
+Netbox does its best, but Graylog sees around 500 messages/sec.
 The prefix cache I have is showing around 140 lookups/s (it varies).
-There is a 98.8% hit rate, and netbox is getting between 1 and 5 lookups/s.
+There is a 98.8% hit rate, and Netbox is getting between 1 and 5 lookups/s.

-If you were to try to send all these to netbox I believe it would fall over.
+If you were to try to send all these to Netbox I believe it would fall over.
 It's made for light API use and heavy interactive use, not really for a log server slamming it all day.

-I've never seen a performance issue caused by the graylog looks we have.
+I've never seen a performance issue caused by the Graylog looks we have.

 # Docker compose file

-You can use it as an example, but I recommend upgrading to the new version of mongodb and graylog.
-You would need to change "mygrayloghost.example.com" to your actual domain.
+You can use it as an example, but I recommend upgrading to the new version of mongodb and Graylog.
+You would need to change "myGrayloghost.example.com" to your actual domain.

 # filebeat + syslog-ng

-We used filebeat to pull the logs from text files into graylog.
+We used filebeat to pull the logs from text files into Graylog.
 We used logstash output for reasons I can't remember, but I believe it was the only one I could get to log the right format.
 I remember wanting to write directly from syslog-ng to elastic, or from filebeat directly to elastic, but both of